netdata/netdata/collectors/systemd-journal.plugin/README.md

 but they are not stored in Netdata Cloud.
 This is to allow you access your Netdata agents from anywhere.
 All communication from/to Netdata Cloud is encrypted.

+### What are `volatile` and `persistent` journals?

+SystemD JournalD allows creating both `volatile` journals in a `tmpfs` ram drive, and `persistent` journals stored on disk.

+`volatile` journals are particularly useful when the system monitored is sensitive to disk I/O, or does not have any writable disks at all.

+For more information check `man systemd-journald`.

-### Does it worth to build a systemd logs centralization server?
+### Is it worth to build a systemd logs centralization server?

 Yes.
 It is simple, fast and the software to do it is already in your systems.